 A testimonial page is useful but human behavior suggests that user reviews that didn’t come from a marketer’s request are more trustworthy.

-In 2021, don’t expect forced reviews or anything sinister.
+Don’t expect forced reviews or anything sinister.
 But, you can expect more pushes to leave a review on a trusted site as well as case studies on brand’s sites.

 The SEO power that some review sites have is so much so that sites like G2 and Capterra outrank some brand’s own websites.